 An even bigger factor, we both discovered as I wrote my parts of the book, was the realization is that marriage is more than the blending of two individuals.
 It’s the merging of two ways of life and two different families.
 Jack shared many of the same personal qualities that you had, and you both came from lovely families.
 I loved your both—and your families—deeply.
 But I realized I couldn’t be an Army wife.
 You want more details?
 Read the book.

 Terry: So, what are you going to say when our daughter or our son asks, “Mom, did you . . .
 Did Dad really . . .
 And if so, why in the world did you put it into a book?”

-Terry: Those days of A Rendezvous to Remember include only the first three months of our fifty years of marriage.
-What do you think is our best experience?
+Terry: Those days of A Rendezvous to Remember include only the first months of our many years of marriage.
+What do you think is our most memorable experience?

 Ann: Oh, my.
 Too many to capture in a single breath.